Guilt by Location:

 Wars are killing fewer people today on average, but they are displacing more of them.
 A staggering 70 million individuals are currently uprooted by conflict and violence worldwide, the highest recorded since the Second World War.
-While forced migration has become a massive feature of modern conflict and a salient issue in international politics, there has been little systematic research on the use of population displacement as a weapon of war.
+While forced migration has become a massive feature of modern conflict and a salient issue in international politics, there has been relatively little systematic research on the use of population displacement as a weapon of war.
 Previous research has tended to treat civilian displacement as a byproduct of violence or focus on the most extreme cases of ethnic cleansing.
-Making Migrations provides the most comprehensive analysis to date of how, where, and why armed groups deliberately uproot civilians in civil wars.
+Guilt by Location provides the most comprehensive analysis to date of how, where, and why armed groups deliberately uproot civilians in civil wars.

 Civil wars entail a high degree of uncertainty.
 In order to identify and coerce their enemies, combatants need information about the affiliations and allegiances of the local population.
 Since information is often lacking, armed groups rely on simplifying heuristics, or clues, to infer opponents’ identities and civilians’ loyalties.
 Previous research has shown that cleansing is sometimes a consequence of this practice: if combatants use heuristics such as ethnic identity or political party affiliation to distinguish enemies from allies, they will collectively target members of these groups and seek their expulsion.